OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/03-fading-led.md

 //  * function where you pass in gpio # and duty cycle and it calls fast-gpio for you
 //  * fancy for loop -->

+// TODO: the onionGpio part was taken out, rewrite the below to match that

 We've used the code from Experiment 1 as a foundation for writing the code in the experiment.
 We will still instantiate the GPIO and set the direction to output, but afterwards we no longer use onionGpio.
 Instead we use `fast-gpio` for its software based PWM function.
 In our infinite loop we increment the duty cycle by the ledValue, and at 100% we reverse the value and decrement to 0.

+// TODO: this is a new section
+##### Making OS Calls

+// TODO: include some background on fast-gpio, talk about how we use os.system to call a command line tool from within python

+In order to use `fast-gpio` we need to use the `os` module.
+This module allows us to send command-line arguments in Python using `os.system(command)`.

 ##### Functions